aa29zzjj/Project3/README.md

 The execution of Task 0, a non-distributed stand-alone program, will look like the following interaction.
 As part of the submission of Task 0, you must turn in a screenshot similar to the one below.

-Label this screenshot "Task 0 Execution" on your PDF.
+Label this screenshot ***Task 0 Execution*** on your PDF.
 Of course, your code - not mine - will generate the screen shot.

 In addition, wherever the name Alice is used, replace "Alice" with your name.